ftsrg/gazer/doc/Checks.md

             ))
         );

-        // Split the basic block to insert the precondition check.
+        // Split the basic block to insert a jump based on the precondition check.
         // If the check is successful, control will jump to the division instruction.
         // If not, it jumps to the error call. llvm::BasicBlock* newBB = bb->splitBasicBlock(inst);